jsmoxon/JavaDocs/README.md

 ```
 To run on Sauce, you need to use the general RemoteWebDriver instance instead of the browser-specific FirefoxDriver instance.
 You must then pass two parameters: a URL that points your test to Sauce Labs and DesiredCapabilities.

-__Note:__ RemoteWebDriver is a standard Selenium interface.
+__Note:__ *RemoteWebDriver is a standard Selenium interface.
 It allows you to perform all tests that you could do with a local Selenium test.
-The only difference is the URL that makes the test run using a browser on Sauce Labs' server.
+The only difference is the URL that makes the test run using a browser on Sauce Labs' server.*

-Here is a full look at the setup part of our test:
+Here is a full look at the setup component of our test:

 ```java
 public class SampleSauceTest {